zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/4/_index.md

 -----> Kitchen is finished.
 (7m51.92s)
 ```

 Now login to your Windows Server instance through the VirtualBox window that appeared during the `kitchen converge` run.
-Login as the `Vagrant` user; the password is `vagrant`.
+Login as either the `Administrator` or `Vagrant` user; the password for both accounts is `vagrant`.

-From your instance, open a Microsoft PowerShell instance, run a few commands to verify that your web server is correctly set up.
+From your instance, open a Microsoft PowerShell instance and run a few commands to verify that your web server is correctly set up.

 ```ps
 $  ls C:\inetpub\wwwroot\**\*